 A seemingly simple word can take on a broader definition when we understand its full history.

-The Tzeltal Maya are featured in our documentary, Peoples of the World: The Maya.
+The Tzeltal Maya are featured in our documentary, Ancient and Modern Mayan Peoples.